openstack-archive/tripleo-specs/specs/ussuri/mistral-to-ansible.rst

 Performance Impact
 ------------------

-There is no expected performance impact as the workflow should be largely the same.
+There is no expected performance impact as the internal logic should be largely the same.
 However, the Ansible playbooks will be executed where the user runs the CLI rather than by the Mistral server.
 This could then be slower or faster depending on the resources available to the machine and the network connection to the undercloud.